ethanshafron/sputils/readme.md

-# sputils, aka SPatialUTILS
+# sputils, aka SPatial UTILitieS

-### A perhaps moderately useful library for common tasks in remote sensing
+### A perhaps moderately useful library for common tasks in remote sensing and predictive mapping

 -------------------------------------------------------------------------------